emrebarisc/NestWatcher/README.md

 # NEST Watcher

-Raspberry Pi Pico W based nest watcher project.
+Raspberry Pi Zero 2 W based nest watcher project.

 The purpose of this project is to place it in a bird's nest and have its camera stream to a home server.